 Basil "Bill" J. Lewris

-Bill Lewris has developed an extensive litigation practice, including numerous district court and U.S. International Trade Commission (ITC) litigations and appeals at the U.S. Court of Appeals for the Federal Circuit.
-He has extensive experience as lead counsel in large patent litigations from inception through trial and appeal to the Federal Circuit where he has argued and won numerous appeals.
+Bill Lewris has an extensive litigation practice, including numerous district court and U.S. International Trade Commission (ITC) litigations and appeals at the U.S. Court of Appeals for the Federal Circuit.
+He has experience as lead counsel in large patent litigations from inception through trial and appeal to the Federal Circuit where he has argued and won numerous appeals.

 - Represented Wyeth in suits involving the multibillion dollar antidepressant, Effexor XR®.
 Obtained multiple favorable claim construction rulings and summary judgment of direct, induced, and contributory infringement in Wyeth v.
 Sandoz.